jefferywmoore/jefferymoore/README.md

 ## Development

-First, run the development server:
+To start your own site, first, run the development server:

 ```bash
 npm start